 Gardening can provide peace and solitude for those who need to take a step back from challenging situations.
 Conversely, a community gardening project can be valuable in providing social interaction for those who may find that beneficial.

-Gardening also has physical benefits.
+Gardening also has physical benefits of horticultural therapy.
 Walking, digging, planting, and other physical activities are encouraged and supported by a garden environment and through gardening projects.

 Not everyone is in a position to take up gardening therapy in an outdoor setting.
 Fortunately, indoor organic gardening can also provide dramatic therapeutic benefits.
 Even something as simple as a few houseplants on your windowsill can benefit your mental and physical health.
 Indoor plants can bring satisfaction in many different ways.
 The process of selecting, cultivating, and nurturing plants can be intensely relaxing.
 Indoor plants can also enhance your living space, making it a more healthy and beautiful environment.